jterhorst/jterhorst.github.io/_drafts/2015-07-21-a-week-with-apple-watch-vs-fitbit.markdown

 - The Apple Watch is what spawned my newest interest in fitness, and I'm glad that others in my Twitter circles are making great progress.

+- The Apple Watch could potentially catch up, if it had the social stuff, full HR tracking and calorie in/out tracking